VJBS - Vee Jefferson

 Right now I'm single and sometimes feel a a wee bit lonely,

-But I know I looooove me some me.
+But I know I looooove me some VEE.

 And when I find that special one,